Big Brother 3 (American season): Summary

 Following Gerry's eviction, HouseGuests participated in the "Evicted Statements" Head of Household competition.
 The competing HouseGuests were asked true or false questions based on statements that the previously evicted HouseGuests had made.
-They would hold up one paddle for true, and the other paddle for false.
-The last HouseGuest remaining in the game would be the winner.
-Marcellas was the winner of the competition, making him the first person this season to win the title of Head of Household twice.
+They would hold up one paddle for true and the other paddle for false.
+Marcellas won, making him the first person this season to win the title of Head of Household twice.
 On Day 56, HouseGuests participated in the "Sweet Surprise" food competition.
 For this, HouseGuests had ninety seconds to locate seven medallions in the recently closed off bedroom, with the medallions being placed in pies.
 Each medallion stood for a day of the week, and any medallion not found resulted in the HouseGuests not receiving food that day.
-They successfully found all seven medallions, thus earned food for the week.
-That same day, Marcellas chose to nominate Amy and Roddy for eviction.
+They found all seven medallions, thus earning food for the week.
+That same day, Marcellas nominated Amy and Roddy for eviction.
 This week's Power of Veto competition, "Big Brother Charm School," required the HouseGuests to complete an obstacle course in the backyard while balancing a Veto on their head.
 They were given a fifteen-second penalty for touching or dropping their Veto.
-It was also revealed that the HouseGuests who came in first and second place would receive a massage.
+The HouseGuests who came in first and second place would receive a massage.
 Amy won the Power of Veto, and she and Jason won the massages.
 The America's Vote this week saw the public choosing to give the HouseGuests a shopping spree for clothing, and were only given ninety seconds to do so; they could only keep the clothes that they managed to fit on their body.
 On Day 62, Roddy was evicted from the house in a unanimous vote of three to zero.